Sustaining Your School Garden – Taken from The Life Lab Garden Times, Spring 2002

 Form a steering committee for the garden program.
 This committee will help make short- and long-range plans for the garden, to ensure that it is properly funded, maintained and used by the school community.
 The steering committee should be made up of teachers, parents, administrators, students and staff.
 Getting the school custodian to join is a big plus.
 The steering committee should hold regular meetings throughout the year.

 Develop a vision for your school garden.
 What ultimately do you want it to be?
 What is its purpose?
-How will it connect to curriculum?
+How will it connect to the curriculum?
 How will it be used daily by students and staff?
 What will it look like in 3-5 years?
 How will you get there?
 Share this vision with the school community and begin to plan out the steps for achieving it.
+For example, you could have a look at getting artificial grass wholesale as it would remove the need for constant upkeep and allow the children to spend more time doing tasks they are able to participate in such as planting or labeling.

 Encourage a team of parents to participate as volunteers.
 Recruit parents of younger children who will stay in the school for several years.
 Volunteers can help teachers gather materials and teach garden lessons in small groups.
 They can also assist with general garden maintenance, fundraising and ordering supplies.
 For example, as the weather starts to turn poor and we head into fall, someone will likely need to rake or blow (you can get inspiration for leafblowers at thebestleafblowers.com) the leaves that start to cover the garden.
 This is important to ensure that any plants or grass underneath the leaves get as much sunlight as possible through the colder months.